-This document describes the initial version of the NRC's fuel performance code, FAST (Fuel Analysis under Steady-state and Transients) Version-1.0.
-FAST is a merger of the NRC's previous steady-state fuel performance code FRAPCON-4.0 and transient fuel performance code FRAP-TRAN-2.0.
-This code provides the ability to accurately calculate the long-term burnup response of a single light water reactor (LWR) fuel rod, as well as various operational transients.
-For hypothetical accidents, FRAPTRAN-2.0 with base irradiation modeled in FRAPCON-4.0 should still be used.
-Together, these codes accomplish a key objective of the NRC's reactor safety research program.
+This document describes an update to the initial version of the NRC's fuel performance code, FAST (Fuel Analysis under Steady-state and Transients) Version-1.1.
+FAST is a merger of the NRC's previous steady-state fuel performance code FRAPCON-4.0 and transient fuel performance code FRAPTRAN-2.0.
+This code provides the ability to accurately calculate the long-term burnup response of a single light water reactor (LWR) fuel rod, as well as various operational transients and hypothetical accidents, accomplishing a key objective of the NRC's reactor safety research program.
 The FAST code serves as an independent audit tool used in the NRC's review of industry fuel performance codes and industry analyses that demonstrate a given fuel design application meeting specified acceptable design limits in U.S. NRC Standard Review Plan (SRP) Section 4.2 [NRC, 2007].

-This version of FAST is built off the foundation of FRAPCON-4.0 with the addition of the transient conduction solution, new clad-to-coolant heat transfer models, a more detailed coolant enthalpy rise model, and new material properties to scope out new fuel and cladding materials under consideration in the US nuclear industry.
+This version of FAST is built off the foundation of FRAPCON-4.0 with the addition of the transient conduction solution, new clad-to-coolant heat transfer models, a more detailed coolant enthalpy rise model, high temperature cladding oxidation, new cladding deformation (ballooning) and failure models, transient internal gas flow, an updated fission gas release model, and new material properties to scope out new fuel and cladding materials under consideration in the U.S. nuclear industry.